 Regardless of the type of accident you suffered, it’s likely you’ve had to take sick leave from work, or at very least receive medical treatment, or care from family and friends.

-To find out whether you could make a claim, you can speak to us for free on 0800 234 6438 or fill in one of our secure contact forms and we’ll call you back.
+To find out whether you could make a claim, you can speak to a trained legal adviser for free on 0800 234 6438 or fill in the secure online contact form and you’ll receive a call back.

-We’ll cut out the legal jargon and give you the straight facts – and this starts when you get in touch with us to find out whether you can claim.
+They’ll cut out the legal jargon and give you the straight facts – and this starts when you get in touch with a trained legal adviser to find out whether you can claim.

-Calling us on 0800 234 6438 doesn’t mean you need to start a claim.
+Calling them on 0800 234 6438 doesn’t mean you need to start a claim.
 It means you are getting free, impartial advice about your options and next steps.

-We’ll be able to tell you on the same call whether we think you can go ahead with a compensation claim, and if you choose to take the next steps, we can pass you to the right specialist solicitor to handle your case.
+They’ll be able to tell you on the same call whether we think you can go ahead with a compensation claim, and if you choose to take the next steps, they can pass you to the right specialist solicitor to handle your case.

-Once we’ve passed you on to a solicitor, they’ll also speak to you for free and will be able to talk you through the next steps.
+Once you’ve been passed on to a solicitor, they’ll also speak to you for free and will be able to talk you through the next steps.
 If you don’t feel ready, you can still drop out at this stage.

 But if you choose to go ahead, your solicitor will get in touch with the other party and start to negotiate your compensation for you.